larq/compute-engine/README.md

 We will build the compute engine inside a Docker container.
 The image that you use depends on the version of Tensorflow:

 - To build the compute engine for Tensorflow 2.x (manylinux2010 compatible) use `custom-op-ubuntu16`
-- To build the compute engine for Tensorflow 1.x (not manylinux2010 comptaible) use `custom-op-ubuntu14`
+- To build the compute engine for Tensorflow 1.x (not manylinux2010 compatible) use `custom-op-ubuntu14`

 You can download and start a docker container as follows:
 ``` bash